mayuraitavadekar/mern-code/README.md

 The aim of this repository is to built prototype for https://educulture.co.in to sell courses online. <br/>
 The tech stack of the project:
-MongoDB, Express.js, React and Node.js, AWS S3(for storing images), Vimeo(video storage/streaming).
+MongoDB, Express.js, React and Node.js, AWS S3(for storing images), Vimeo(video storage/streaming), Razorpay(payments).

 This is not active repository.
 It's only for reference.